-Back pain is one of the most common physical ailments clients will present to their Personal Trainers, so you need to know what to do says Josh Pullman, Australian Institute of Fitness QLD Master Coach.
+Back pain is one of the most common physical ailments that clients will present to their Personal Trainers, so you need to be across how to train your clients effectively if they present with this issue.

 Most people take for granted how great it is to have a healthy back, until they become injured!
 This type of pain is not an injury to be taken lightly, and referral to a physio is a smart move if the problem persists.

 However, there are a few things a great Personal Trainer can do to minimise the risk of back pain in their clients, and be of most assistance to them.
 These include: